illinois-dap/DataAnalysisForPhysicists/_sources/intro.md

 There are several online tools you will need to use as part of this course.

 ### Campuswire
-We will use [Campuswire](https://campuswire.com) as a class forum, a way to message the course staff and each other, and a means to submit your attendance question.
+We will use [Campuswire](https://campuswire.com) as a class forum, a way to message the course staff and each other.
 We will allow three missed lectures to be dropped over the course of the semester without impacting your grade.
 ### Google Colab
 Using [Google Colab](https://colab.research.google.com), you will be able to program your code in a Jupyter notebook and submit it for us to grade.
 Please sign in to your Illinois account.
-While working on the assignment, you will share each of your colab assignments with the professor and the TA (but no one else).
 ### Gradescope
 On [Gradescope](https://www.gradescope.com), you will submit your assignments and find your graded assignments.